University of Technology Sydney

 Weekly readings and background material

-It is recommended that students engage with a broad range of material, including relevant chapters in the prescribed textbook (Eldenburg et al., 2020), excerpts from seminal management accounting books, academic journal articles, practitioner literature, news articles, as well as videos and online material.
-Each week a list of weekly readings and background material is provided in advance in Reading List on Canvas.
-It is expected that students engage with this material before attending the relevant lectures and tutorials.
+It is recommended that students engage with a broad range of material, including relevant chapters in the prescribed textbook (Eldenburg et al., 2020), excerpts from seminal management accounting books, academic journal articles, practitioner literature, news articles, as well as videos and online materials.
+These materials are accessible via Reading List on Canvas.

 Other resources

-Canvas is not intended to replace 'live' lectures and tutorials but to provide a supplement to students learning in the subject.
+Canvas is not intended to replace 'live' workshops and tutorials but to provide a supplement to students learning in the subject.

 The subject guide, pre-recorded lecture videos, workshop and tutorial preparation guide, and additional information regarding the subject are made available on the Canvas website.
 Announcements are used to notify students about issues regarding the subject throughout the semester.
 Please enable the Announcement notification function on Canvas and check the Announcements regularly and before you make enquiries.